 Education: 70% high school diploma or higher, 42% attended post-secondary school

 When new students register they are evaluated to determine their incoming English proficiency, and they are asked to set one or more goals.
 English is a means to an end.
-By improving their English-language skills, students achieve goals such as finding a job, finding a better job, being promoted, entering a training program or college, buying a home, starting a business, and becoming a U.S. citizen.
+By improving their English-language skills, students achieve goals such as finding a job, finding a better job, being promoted, entering a training program or college, buying a home, and becoming a U.S. citizen.
+Some even start their own businesses.

 Each year, The ILC students produce an International Day to share their cultural heritage with each other and the community.
 Students delight guests with colorful attire, music and dance performances, artifacts, poster displays and food from their home countries.
 Through this cultural exchange, The ILC students seek to open the door for greater understanding, communication and appreciation.